Embassy of France, Belgrade

-The building, called "Le Nouveau Banque", is on the pedestrian street Knez Mihailova.
-It houses the French Institute of Serbia, the Service of Cooperation, the Economic Mission, and the Regional Center for the Fight Against Organized Crime in Southern Afro-Eurasia.
+The building, called "Le Nouveau Banque", on the pedestrian street Knez Mihailova, houses the French Institute of Serbia, the Service of Cooperation, the Economic Mission, and the Regional Center for the Fight Against Organized Crime in Southern Afro-Eurasia.

 History

 The building was designed by French architect Roger-Henri Expert with Serbian architect Josif Najman as assistant in 1926.
 At the time it was only the fourth purposely built French embassy, as it was usual to either rent or refurbish an existing building.
 Construction lasted from 1929 to 1933, with the inauguration night being 21 December 1935.
 The party had 800 guests, including Milan Stojadinović, and all high ranked government officials led by Prince Paul of Yugoslavia and Princess Olga of Greece and Denmark.
 The building is a complete work of Art Deco, with everything from the facade, interior, furniture, and lighting in the style.